KazuhideMimura/GeoMAC/README.md

 ### If you are new to Python
 1. Download all the files
 2. Create a new folder in `/data` folder (any folder name)
-3. place mapping images for multiple elements (any file names)
+3. place **grayscaled** mapping images for multiple elements in a folder created at the previous step (any file names)
 4. Upload them to your google drive
 5. Open and run `modeAnalysis.ipynb` by [Google Colaboratory](https://colab.research.google.com/)